Mobile menu

 Get your firm from exposed to covered in 5 business days.

-The Compliance Shield Audit is a focused AI governance audit for Palm Beach County law firms.
-APC reviews your current AI use, identifies compliance gaps, drafts a practical AI governance policy, and builds a human-in-the-loop verification workflow your attorneys can follow.
+The Compliance Shield Audit is a focused AI governance and filing-accuracy audit for Palm Beach County law firms.
+APC reviews your current AI use, identifies gaps against Rule 2.515 and Florida Bar Opinion 24-1, drafts a practical AI governance policy, and builds a human-in-the-loop verification workflow your attorneys can follow.

 01

-AI Usage Inventory A clear view of which tools your attorneys and staff are using, how they are using them, and where disclosure may be triggered.
+AI Usage Inventory A clear view of which tools your attorneys and staff are using, how they are using them, and where confidentiality, accuracy, or supervision risks may arise.

 02

-Compliance Gap Report A plain-English report showing where your current process may fall short under AO 2.109-4/26 and Florida Bar Opinion 24-1.
+Compliance Gap Report A plain-English report showing where your current process may fall short under Florida Rule 2.515 and Florida Bar Opinion 24-1.

 03